Roger Keyes, 1st Baron Keyes: Second World War

 When the Second World War broke out, Keyes was very anxious to obtain active service, but at the same time criticised the Chiefs of Staff.

-He reached the conclusion that the regaining of Trondheim was the key to victory in Norway.
+Keyes reached the conclusion that the regaining of Trondheim was the key to victory in Norway.
 He advocated the forcing of Trondheim Fjord by battleships and the landing of a military force to recapture the city.
 He sought an interview with Churchill, the First Lord of the Admiralty; submitted an outline plan to seize the city; and offered to lead the expedition.
 If the Admiralty did not wish to hazard newer ships, he would take in old battleships.
 The chiefs of staff reached similar conclusions, with the addition of subsidiary landings north at Namsos and south at Åndalsnes.
 However they failed to send capital ships into Trondheim Fjord.
 German destroyers dominated the fjord, no airfields were seized to provide air cover and troops earmarked for the centre prong were never landed.
 When the troops were evacuated in early May 1940, there was shock in Britain.
 Parliament gathered for the Norway Debate on 7 and 8 May 1940.
 Making a dramatic entrance in the full uniform of an Admiral of the Fleet, including medals, Keyes defended the navy and strongly criticised the government.
 In his closing remarks Keyes invoked Horatio Nelson.